 For this recipe, you’ll need a 1-lb. unflavored pork tenderloin and a spice rub.
-That’s it!
-Oh, and don’t forget your sous vide!
+That’s it.
+Oh, and don’t forget your sous vide.

-How to Flavor Sous Vide Pork Tenderloin
+What You Need for Sous Vide Pork Tenderloin

 Pork tenderloin sous vide temp